bcbio/bcbio-nextgen/docs/contents/introduction.rst

   and numerous RNA-seq projects using rodent models.
-Our work with bcbio started with a parnership with `Dell` and The Neuroblastoma and Medulloblastoma Translational Research Consortium (`NMTRC`_) as part of a Phase I clinical trial in these rare childhood cancer.
+Our work with bcbio started with a parnership with `Dell` and The Neuroblastoma and Medulloblastoma Translational Research Consortium (`NMTRC`_) as part of a Phase I clinical trial in these rare childhood cancers.

 .. _The Translational Genomics Research Institute (TGen): http://www.tgen.org
 .. _Huentelman lab: http://www.tgen.org/research/research-faculty/matt-huentelman.aspx